HdkTkhs/Vmol/README.md

 # Compile and link
 Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled and linked by invoking the csh script 'Compile_Vmol_oep.exe' in Vmol_src/.
-Rewrite the script depending on your computational environment.
+Edit the following script depending on your computational environment.
 ```
 #!/bin/csh -e